MaxIceFlame/MaxLine-Feedback/README.md

 If we have fixed the bug or finished the request, the original report will get the label "done" and get closed

 Please follow our rules.
-The rules will be updated if there's any new things we have to say
+The rules will be updated if there are some new things we have to say